apioo/psx-schema/README.md

 * Parse PHP classes into a [TypeSchema](https://typeschema.org/) specification
 * Generate DTOs in different languages like TypeScript, Java, C# etc.

-There is also a hosted version of this [code generator](https://typeschema.org/generator/schema) where you can test and play with the generated code.
-If you need a CLI binary to generate code you can also take a look at the [SDKgen](https://sdkgen.app/) project which provides several ways to directly integrate the code generator.
+We provide also a hosted version of this [code generator](https://typeschema.org/generator/schema).
+For more integration options you can also take a look at the [SDKgen](https://sdkgen.app/) project which provides a CLI binary or GitHub action to integrate the code generator.

 ## Object mapper